exploretariq/ebi-persons-api/readme.md

 ### 3.1.
 Scalability

-The persons api is capabale of horizontal scaling which uses the docker compose feature.
-The details are mentioned in the deployment section.
+The persons api application is capabale of horizontal scaling which uses the docker compose feature.
+The details are mentioned in the deployment section 1.1.
+But the application is not truely scalable since database is not persistent.
+By introducing a proper distributed persistent database, we can overcome this limitation.

 ### 3.2.
 Loadbalancing

 There is a very basic Nginx load balancer capabale of distributing the API load.
-The details are mentioned in the deployment section.
+The details are mentioned in the deployment section 1.1.

 ### 3.3.
 CICD Integration

-The application is CICD integrated end to end starting from git commits to Heroku deployment.
+The application is [travis CICD](https://travis-ci.com/exploretariq/ebi-persons-api) integrated end to end starting from git push to Heroku deployment.

 ![alt text](https://github.com/exploretariq/ebi-persons-api/blob/master/Ebi-persons-cicd.png?raw=true)